-2. Kodak Ultramax 400 is the easiest film to find, no matter where you’re located.
+2. Kodak Ultramax 400 is the easiest film to find, no matter where you are located.

 Walmart.
 Photo labs.
 Drugstores.
 What do these places have in common?
 You guessed it – you can usually find Kodak Ultramax 400 at all of these spots.

-We’ve all run into the dreaded situation: you’re stranded, with a camera, photos waiting to be taken, but you’re fresh out of film.
+We’ve all run into the dreaded situation: stranded, with a camera, photos waiting to be taken, but fresh out of film.

 In situations like these, there’s almost no question that Ultramax 400 will be the most likely to be found, no matter where you’re located.

-If nothing else, you should embrace Ultramax 400 for the fact that at some point, it just might save your ass and let you get the shot you may have otherwise missed.
+If nothing else, you should embrace Ultramax 400 for the fact that at some point, it just might be your only option.

 3. Ultramax 400 has a wide exposure latitude, making it a very forgiving film.